 West Columbia Police Department Outreach Program

 The West Columbia Outreach Program represents a partnership between the West Columbia Police Department and the University of South Carolina School of Social Work.
-The program currently functions with three Master of Social Work interns and is overseen by licensed social worker Rhonda DiNovo.
+The program currently functions with four Master of Social Work interns and is overseen by licensed social worker Rhonda DiNovo.

 The program has three primary purposes; the first being to support officers through reducing calls for service from individuals with substance use or mental health issues.
 Secondly, the program seeks to promote positive behavior change through screening, brief intervention, and referral to treatment services.
 Finally, the program endeavors to connect West Columbia citizens to local community resources.